eugeniograceffo/Graceffo_et_al_2023_Scientific_Data/README.md

 # Graceffo_et_al_2023_Scientific_Data
-This repository contains the R code used to run DE analysis and generate plots of the publication "RNA-sequencing of healthy adult human tissues reveals differential splicing of Thyroid Hormone Receptor alpha"
+This repository contains the R code used to run the analyses and generate plots of both bulk and single-cell RNA-seq datasets of the publication "RNA-sequencing reveals predominance of THRA splicing isoform 2 in developing and adult human brain".
+The files have been named according to the same coding of the paper (D1, D2..
+D6)